Gnanasudharsan/Mlops_Lab2/README.md

 # Mlops_Lab2
 =======
-# MLOps Lab 2 – FastAPI + Streamlit
+# MLOps Lab 2 – Streamlit

 This lab demonstrates how to serve a machine learning model with **FastAPI** and build an interactive **Streamlit** dashboard for predictions and exploratory data analysis (EDA).
 The project covers: